Curve/fancypp/README.md

 Should work on all terminals that support ansi escape codes.
 _(**Requires ENABLE_VIRTUAL_TERMINAL_PROCESSING on Windows**)_

+# Installation
+Drop `fancy.hpp` in to your project.

 # Example
 ```cpp
 // Printing STL containers